milos7250/GRouNdGAN/docs/causal_gan_cfg.rst

     output directory = results/GRouNdGAN
-    device = cuda ; we will let the program choose what is available checkpoint  ; set value to use a trained model
+    device = cuda ; we will let the program choose what is available checkpoint  ; set value to use a trained model compile modules = True ; use torch.compile for faster training use DDP = False ; use distributed data parallel training random seed ; optional random seed
+    deterministic mode = False ; use deterministic algorithms where supported

         [Preprocessing]
         10x = True